10 pieces of classical music everyone should know

 We recommend Rachmaninoff's Piano Concerto No. 2 as a good place to start exploring the concerto repertoire.
 (Call it "Rach 2" and sound like a pro.)
 Rachmaninoff wrote this work around the same time Strauss penned Also sprach Zarathustra, but the two works are worlds apart.

 Rachmaninoff's music is unabashedly lush and tuneful, with lots of opportunities for the piano soloist to impress with powerful chords and dazzling finger work.
-The gorgeous theme of the slow second movement (12:25 in the video below) is one of history's greatest melodies.
+The gorgeous theme of the slow second movement, below, is one of history's greatest melodies.
 Can you name the famous power ballad that borrowed it?

 9. Aaron Copland: Appalachian Spring